swiftpp/swiftpp/docs/Driver.md

 3. Do one of the following:

-   - Invoke `swiftc -emit-executable` or `swiftc -emit-library`.
+   - Invoke `ppswiftc -emit-executable` or `ppswiftc -emit-library`.
 Pass all the Swift files, even if you're building incrementally (`-incremental`).
 Pass `-j <N>` and/or `-num-threads <N>` if you have cores to spare.
 Pass `-emit-module-path <path>` if you're building a library that you need to